Derivator Six Functor Formalisms -- Definition and Construction I: Construction --- Part I

 \begin{DEF} Let $\mathcal{S}$ be an opmulticategory with multipullbacks and let $\SSS^{\op}$ be the pre-multiderivator represented by $\mathcal{S}^{\op}$.
 Let $\DD \rightarrow \SSS^{\op}$ be a (left and right) fibered multiderivator such that conditions 1.\@ and 2.\@ of Theorem~\ref{MAINTHEOREM1} hold true.

-We define the morphism of 2-pre-multiderivators $\EE \rightarrow \SSS^{\cor}$ of Theorem~\ref{MAINTHEOREM1}.
-The 2-pre-multiderivator $\EE$ is defined as follows: A diagram $I$ is mapped to a 1-opfibered, and 2-opfibered multicategory with 1-categorical fibers $\EE(I) \rightarrow \SSS^{\cor,G,\oplax}(I)$.
+We define the morphism of pre-2-multiderivators $\EE \rightarrow \SSS^{\cor}$ of Theorem~\ref{MAINTHEOREM1}.
+The pre-2-multiderivator $\EE$ is defined as follows: A diagram $I$ is mapped to a 1-opfibered, and 2-opfibered multicategory with 1-categorical fibers $\EE(I) \rightarrow \SSS^{\cor,G,\oplax}(I)$.
 We will specify this by giving the pseudo-functor of 2-multicategories